ethantkoenig/lotsoffiles2/bible/other/renown.md

 ## Definition: ##

-The term "renown" refers to being well known and having a praiseworthy reputation.
+The term "renown" refers to the greatness associated with being well known and having a praiseworthy reputation.
+Something or someone is “renowned” if it has renown.

 * A "renowned" person is someone who is well known and highly esteemed.
 * "Renown" especially refers to a good reputation that is widely known over a long period of time.